CloudWithChris/cloudwithchris.com/content/blog/crossposting-content.md

 There is so much more that can be done here.
 I think that this could be a valuable tool for content creators that are running their own static sites and wanting to expand their reach through third party services such as dev.to and medium.com.
 Some of the ideas for the future include -

 * Validating that this works across additional static site generators, not just Hugo.
 Yes, the content output will be very similar, but there may be some differences needed in reading files/calculating canonical URLs, etc. based upon the structure of other generators.
-* Detecting if there are YouTube videos within the markdown itself, so that they can be converted to the appropriate syntax for their platform (e.g. medium.com or dev.to)
+* Detecting if there are YouTube videos within the Markdown itself, so that they can be converted to the appropriate syntax for their platform (e.g. medium.com or dev.to)
 * Expanding to additional third party blogging platforms
 * Refactoring the getTags functionality, so that a list of comma separated strings can be equally parsed as an array of items in YAML
 * Adding support for additional content types (e.g. Markdown with TOML Frontmatter, HTML and others?)